 Four hours.
-Prerequisite: BUS 3160.
+Same as MKT 3115.
+Prerequisite: BUS/MKT 3160.
 The course addresses sales management methods and concepts applicable to the efficient recruitment, deployment, and retention of an effective sales force in the twenty-first century business environment.
 Class demonstrations in different facets of selling and exercises in the art of persuasion illustrate theories of buyer motivation, and help students develop a command of the language of sales.
 The course follows a process model of selling that applies across product concepts.
 There is an emphasis on participative exercises including class-room discussion of written assignments, presentations and role playing exercises.